-Figure 6.30: Schematic view of an autoencoder.
+Figure 6.31: Schematic view of an autoencoder.

-- The main advantage of autoencoders is that they learn the latent representation (or code) in an unsupervised manner, i.e., without labels.
+- The requirement $m \ll n$ is not a necessity.
+We can also design autoencoders to have a specific structure in the latent code, or a latent code tailored to a given purpose through an additional loss. - The main advantage of autoencoders is that they learn the latent representation (or code) in an unsupervised manner, i.e., without labels.
 This makes them a versatile architecture that can be used in a wide range of problems, such as dimensionality reduction, compression, data denoising or unsupervised feature extraction. - There exist many different types of autoencoders, with different losses, architectural elements or with additional inductive biases. - Besides compression and encoding, neural networks can also be used for data generation.

-Definition 6.31 (Generative Adversarial Network or GAN).
+Definition 6.32 (Generative Adversarial Network or GAN).
 GANs are a class of deep generative models in which two neural networks are trained simultaneously, while competing in a two-player minimax game.
-The generator's $f{gen}(\mathbf{r})$ tries to produce realistic synthetic samples from a random input \mathbf{r} .
-The binary classifier called discriminator $f{dis}(\mathbf{x})$ estimates whether a sample \mathbf{x} is real or synthetic.
-The goal of the generator is to maximize the probability that the discriminator makes a mistake on $f{dis}(f{gen}(\mathbf{r}))$.
+The generator's $f{gen}(\mathbf{r})$ tries to produce realistic synthetic samples from a random input $\mathbf{r}$ .
+The binary classifier called discriminator $f{dis}(\mathbf{x})$ estimates whether a sample $\mathbf{x}$ is real or synthetic.
+The goal of the generator is to maximize the probability that the discriminator makes a mistake on $f{dis}(f{gen}(\mathbf{r}))$ .

 - As in the case of autoencoders, the discriminator and generator can be any type of neural network. - During training, the discriminator improves its ability to recognize synthetic samples while the generator learns to produce increasingly realistic samples to deceive the discriminator.
-In this adversarial setting, the equilibrium is reached when the generator produces realistic samples such that the discriminator cannot distinguish whether they are real or synthetic. - The architecture of a vanilla GAN is shown in Figure 6.34.

-GANs achieved remarkable results in image generation.
-In particular, they can generate realistic-looking pictures and videos, which has raised concerns about malicious uses of these models to generate deepfakes.

-A GAN is a fully automated Turing Test with generator = testee, and discriminator = tester.
+In this adversarial setting, the equilibrium is reached when the generator produces realistic samples such that the discriminator cannot distinguish whether they are real or synthetic. - The architecture of a vanilla GAN is shown in Figure 6.35. - GANs achieved remarkable results in image generation.
+In particular, they can generate realistic-looking pictures and videos, which has raised concerns about malicious uses of these models to generate deepfakes. - A GAN is a fully automated Turing Test with generator = testee, and discriminator = tester.

-Figure 6.32: GAN architecture for generation of synthetic images of celebrities.
+Figure 6.33: GAN architecture for generation of synthetic images of celebrities.
 For each sample, the discriminator needs to decide whether its input corresponds to a real or to a synthetic celebrity.

-Example 6.33.
-Faceswap-GAN is a popular implementation of a trained model for deepfake generation.
+Example 6.34.
+Faceswap-GAN is a popular implementation of a model trained for deepfake generation.
 At high level, this model uses an autoencoder as generator.
 Given an image of a human face, it produces a segmentation mask as well as the reconstructed input image.
 A segmentation mask is a representation of an image that delineates the most important objects in the image; in the case of human faces, these are the eyes, nose, ears, etc. Roughly speaking, an arbitrary image of a face A can be combined with the segmentation mask of another face B in order to generate an image that replaces the features of image B with those of A, i.e., a deepfake.
 This is what the model does at inference time.